 - Your type of pan matters too, but not that much.
 If you are like me, you might have a variety.
 I have silicon, glass, and metal as well as vitrified pottery.
 I find that the silicone won't brown as well.
 I tend to grab my metal tins the most cause they are light and easy, but glass is nice because you can see if the edges are browning.
 The #1 trick is to grease well to avoid sticking.
 Run a knife along the edges before inverting to remove the bread loaf.

-- You don’t have to use pumpkin pie spice mix if you don’t have it on hand.
-I would sub 1.5 tsp cinnamon, 1/2 tsp ginger, 1/4 tsp of nutmeg, and just a tiny sprinkle of cloves.
+- You don't have to use pumpkin pie spice mix if you don't have it on hand.
+I would sub 1.5 teaspoon cinnamon, ½ teaspoon ginger, ¼ teaspoon of nutmeg, and just a tiny sprinkle of cloves.
 Easy peasy.

 - If you have buttermilk on hand, use it to replace the lemon juice/vinegar/milk in the recipe.
 I don't tend to purchase it, but I know lots of people do!